 D4.
-DEMONSTRATES RESPECT FOR AND RESPONSIVENESS TO THE CULTURAL BACKGROUNDS AND DIFFERING PERSPECTIVES OF LEARNERS.
-DN Infrequently shows awareness of the different cultural backgrounds and differing perspectives of learners in the classroom.
-DE can identify the different cultural backgrounds AND acknowledge different perspectives represented in the classroom; ME ANDrespects and responds to the varying cultural backgrounds and differing perspectives of learners in the classroom; EE AND incorporates these differences into his/her teaching and use of content examples.
+Culturally Responsive Practice: DEMONSTRATES RESPECT FOR AND RESPONSIVENESS TO THE CULTURAL BACKGROUNDS AND DIFFERING PERSPECTIVES OF LEARNERS.
+InTASC 3f, 3I DN infrequently shows awareness of the different cultural backgrounds and differing perspectives of learners in the classroom.
+DE can identify the different cultural backgrounds AND acknowledge cultural and social diversity in all aspects of the learning process, including for gender, race, ethnicity, English Language Learners, and students with exceptionalities; ME AND values and fosters classroom environments that create opportunities for access and achievement for the varying cultural backgrounds and differing perspectives of learners in the classroom; EE AND incorporates, advocates, and affirms these differences into their teaching and use of content examples.